Potential Financial Steps for T-Mobile Employees in September

 Potential Steps for T-Mobile Employees this Month

-5 potential steps T-Mobile employees may take in September include:
+Five steps T-Mobile employees might take in September include:

 • Select Employee Stock Purchase Plan (ESPP) contribution %